-You do still have your 2T control, where you pull the trigger to start welding, and you release it to stop.
+You still have your 2T control, where you pull the trigger to start welding and release it to stop.
 But 4T means you can pull the trigger to start your arc, release it while you weld, then pull and release the trigger again to stop your bead.

 High-frequency Arc Startup

 HF is usually found on high-end DC TIG machines.
 But it is included on this budget-priced TIG-250P AC/DC welder.
 This allows you to place the electrode tip close to the work and then simply pull the trigger to start the arc.
 No finicky scratching is needed.

 For those used to lugging TIG welders around that are large and weigh as much as you do, the TIG 250P AC/DC can change your attitude on moving a TIG welder around.

 This unit comes in at a light 35 pounds and does not take up too much space.
 It certainly qualifies as portable, but keep in mind it only runs on 220V.

 This unit can also run on generator power to follow up on the portability feature.
 Other TIG welders can struggle with the dirty power produced by a generator, but not this one.